AdrianSzklarski/Python_Workshop.part2/README.md

 <li><p>Ubuntu</p>
 </ul>

-## Use of the programme
+## Use of the programme:
-Validate_of_PESEL.py: <a href="https://pl.wikipedia.org/wiki/PESEL">Information about programm</a>
+Validate_of_PESEL: <a href="https://pl.wikipedia.org/wiki/PESEL">Information about programm</a>
-Program that checks the correctness of the PESEL number, by A.Szklarski 02.2022r.;
+Program that checks the correctness of the PESEL number.

+## Author:
+Programme code written by A.Szklarski 02.2022r.

 <h1 align="center">Quadrature_equation</h1>